Golriz Ghahraman: Shoplifting and resignation

 On 10 January 2024, Ghahraman stood aside from her portfolios after being accused of shoplifting at Scottie's Boutique in Ponsonby.
 On 12 January, a second shoplifting allegation at Scottie's Boutique against Ghahraman was reported.
 Police later confirmed that they were investigating the first shoplifting incident, which occurred in late December 2023.
 Green co-leaders James Shaw and Marama Davidson said the party was aware of the shoplifting allegations.
 On 15 January, a Green party spokesperson said that Ghahraman had returned to New Zealand from an overseas trip that day.
 That same day, police said they were investigating a third shoplifting allegation involving Ghahraman at the Wellington-based boutique store Cre8iveworx in October 2023.

 On 16 January 2024, Ghahraman announced her resignation as a member of parliament for the Green Party, effective 18 January.
 In her statement, Ghahraman said a mental health evaluation found that her behaviour was "not rational in any way" and was due to "an extreme stress response ... relating to previously unrecognised trauma."
 She said, "I am not trying to excuse my actions, but I do want to explain them.
 People should, rightly, expect the highest standards of behaviour from their elected representatives.
 I fell short.
 I’m sorry".
 Her place in Parliament was filled by Celia Wade-Brown, a former Mayor of Wellington, who was the next candidate on the Green Party's list at the 2023 election.

 On 17 January, Police said Ghahraman had been charged with two counts of shoplifting and that investigations into the allegations were continuing.
 On 23 January, Police announced a third shoplifting charge, relating to alleged offending at a Wellington retailer on 22 October 2023.
-On 29 January, fellow Green MP Chlöe Swarbrick rejected an online conspiracy theory that she had appeared in CCTV footage of Ghahraman shoplifting at Scottie's Boutique.
 In total, Ghahraman was accused of stealing $9978 worth of items under the three charges.

 On 27 February, Newshub reported that Ghahraman was facing a fourth shoplifting charge in relation to the theft of a cardigan valued at NZ$389 from Newmarket retailer Standard Issue.
 On 13 March she pleaded guilty to all four charges.

 On 27 June 2024, she was convicted of four charges of shoplifting and fined $1600 and court costs of $260.
 She was denied a discharge without conviction.
 During an exclusive interview with TVNZ journalist John Campbell, Ghahraman described her shoplifting as acts of "self-sabotage" motivated by work-related stress and online bullying.
 In October 2024, Ghahraman appealed the four shoplifting convictions; her lawyer argued the convictions may impact Ghahraman's application for a job at the International Criminal Court.
 The request for a discharge without conviction was denied.